US Open 2016: Kerber wins title

 "Everything started here in 2011, and now I'm here in 2016 and I'm standing with the trophy, second grand slam trophy, and it means so much to me."

-Kerber won most of the big points in the first set-and-a-half against the tall, powerful Pliskova, who was appearing in a first grand slam final.
-But Pliskova broke late in the second and then led 3-1 in the third.
+Kerber won the big points in the first set-and-a-half against the tall, powerful Pliskova, who was appearing in a first grand slam final.
+But 11th-ranked Pliskova broke late in the second and then led 3-1 in the third.

-Kerber broke back for 3-3 before Pliskova -- who has a tennis playing twin sister -- cracked at 4-5, getting broken to love in a flood of errors.
+Kerber broke back for 3-3 before the ace leader on the women's tour -- who has a tennis playing twin sister -- cracked at 4-5, getting broken to love in a flood of errors.

 Kerber fell to the court on a first match point when Pliskova's forehand -- which was inconsistent throughout -- sailed both wide and long.
-Later she picked up a check for $3.5 million.
+She took time to reflect in her chair, weeping in joy, and later picked up a check for $3.5 million.

 The Czech had become the first player in six years to beat Serena and Venus Williams -- who own a combined 29 singles majors -- at the same tournament but was unable to overcome the counter-punching Kerber three weeks after downing the left-hander in Cincinnati.